-Housing is also an important topic, instead of being given a premade house, let players at least chose from a couple of designs, maybe even play around with a few unique designs like a bomb shelter or tree house, and if we are majors again in the next instalment as well, give us the ability to control more of the towns overall design, let us soft terraform, making tiny hills, or small lakes, chose how houses look from the outside and where they are placed.
+Housing is also an important topic, instead of being given a pre-built house, let players at least chose from a couple of designs, maybe even play around with a few unique designs like a bomb shelter or tree house, and if we are majors or similar again in the next installment as well, give us the ability to control more of the towns overall design, let us soft Terra-form, making tiny hills, or small lakes, chose how houses look from the outside and where they are placed.

-The online experience also needs a huge improvement, remove the item trade restrictions, perhaps add stars to represent an items rarity and have people trade items with the same amount of total stars as one another, another way to better encourage trade would be to randomize certain fruits, vegetables, insects and fish on any newly created village, that way people would have to trade in order to discover the other kinds of fruits and so on.
+The online experience also needs a huge improvement, add a trading feature, perhaps add stars to represent an items rarity and have people trade items with the same amount of total stars as one another, another way to better encourage trade would be to randomize certain fruits, vegetables, insects and fish on any newly created village, that way people would have to trade in order to discover the other kinds of fruits and so on.